Juhee2306/finops-optimizer/README.md

 # FinOps Optimizer

-A Python-based FinOps optimization tool that analyzes AWS resources, identifies cost-saving opportunities, and demonstrates Infrastructure as Code using Terraform and Docker.
+A Cloud Cost Optimization platform built with Python, AWS, Docker, and Terraform that automatically analyzes AWS resources and generates actionable FinOps recommendations.

 ------------------------------------------------------------------------

 ## Overview

+Cloud environments often contain idle or underutilized resources that unnecessarily increase operational costs.
+Manually identifying these inefficiencies is time-consuming and prone to oversight.

-FinOps Optimizer helps identify cloud resources that may be generating unnecessary costs.
-It analyzes AWS resources using the AWS SDK (`boto3`), applies optimization rules, and generates actionable recommendations in a JSON report.
+**FinOps Optimizer** automates this process by discovering AWS resources, analyzing their utilization using the AWS SDK (`boto3`), applying FinOps optimization rules, estimating potential monthly savings, and generating actionable recommendations in a structured JSON report.

-This project demonstrates practical Cloud and DevOps skills including:
+This project demonstrates practical Cloud and DevOps skills through the implementation of Infrastructure as Code (Terraform), containerization (Docker), AWS automation, and Python-based cloud resource analysis.

--   AWS resource analysis
--   FinOps principles
--   Infrastructure as Code (Terraform)
--   Containerization (Docker)
--   Python automation

 ------------------------------------------------------------------------